-Sunflower R,C & D Area, Inc., adopted Bartlett Arboretum as a deserving project; under their 501(c)3 umbrella patrons are now able to make tax-deductible contributions through the organization to enable the continued restoration of the historic property.
+Bartlett Arboretum is now part of the Legacy Community Foundation in Winfield, Kansas a 501(c)3.
+Patrons are now able to make tax-deductible contributions through this organization to enable the continued renaissance of the historic property.

 In great American tradition, Macy draws upon Henry David Thoreau and Bill Monroe for inspiration.